2023 May Alumni of the Month

 What advice would you give to UEL current students preparing to graduate?

-Be proactive and take initiatives in exploring yourself and who you really are, including your values, strengths and your “unique selling points”.
-Keep on trying and widen your horizons and do not limit yourself.
-Fully utilise the available resources and networking.
+Make sure you look within yourself and learn about who you are, including your values, strengths, and unique selling points.
+Keep on trying to widen your horizons, and do not limit yourself.
+Use all the available resources and networking opportunities UEL provide.
+They have excellent career support and an excellent Students’ Union.

 Tell us something about yourself that most people don’t know: